jembi/openhim-docs/docs/upgrades/db-functions.md

 description: Running database upgrade functions
 ---

-When upgrading an OpenHIM instance from one version to another, a couple of upgrade functions might be triggered.
+When upgrading an OpenHIM instance from one version to another, a couple of upgrade functions might be automatically triggered depending on the version changes.
 The functions run in the background and might take a significant amount of time depending on the the amount of data being migrated.

 ## Clients link to Certs